Link Search Menu Expand Document

 Special Arguments

-The qualifiers, keepIdentity and pseudoTableType arguments were provided on this operation.
+The qualifiers, keepIdentity, and pseudoTableType arguments are available for this operation.

-The keepIdentity is used to define a value whether the identity property of the entity/model will be kept during the operation.
+keepIdentity controls whether the identity property of the entity/model is preserved during the operation.

-The pseudoTableType is used to define a value whether a physical pseudo-table will be created during the operation.
-By default, a temporary table is used.
+pseudoTableType controls whether a physical pseudo-table is created during the operation.
+Defaults to a temporary table.

 It is highly recommended to use the BulkImportPseudoTableType.Temporary value in the pseudoTableType argument when working with parallelism.